Tang-Li-Jen/Power-outage-prediction-competition/README.md

 3. **Rainfall**
 Considering that heavy rain might damage the utility poles, we collected hourly accumulated rainfall data from regional observation stations for each typhoons.
 Not only max, min, mean, etc. distribution-related attributes, we also created features based on Center Weather Bureau's rainfall standard to explain the influence of rainfall on villages from hour,day to whole typhoon period level.
 4. **Utility Pole**
+We considered the numbers of utility poles and their types are important.
+The former implicitly indicated the potential power outages number and the latter revealed what kinds of utility pole are vulnerable.
+Therefore, we created total utility pole numbers and the numbers of each types to explain the influence of utility poles.
 ### Modeling
 Power outages didn't happen all the times in villages, so we had to deal with this imbalance data problem carefully.
 We used **random forest regressor** with **stratified cross-validation** method to balance the data(the percentage of villages suffering power outages) in each validation set and determine the best hyper-parameters.
 ## Result